Scott: Defeat your seven evil exes if we're going to continue to date?

 - Hilarious Outtakes: The film has such a high level of energy you can only imagine what filming the movie must have been like.
 As well, the aggressive editing and surreal nature of the film makes the outtakes seem like it belongs to a different movie altogether.
 As for something more traditional, Scott's "tossing the package into the garbage can behind him" took 33 tries.

 - Hologram Projection Imperfection: Gideon goes through some flickering after taking a good beating in the final battle.
+This might imply that Scott and Knives were Fighting a Shadow all along, as Gideon's voice can be heard after his death.

 - Humiliation Conga: Scott suffers this.
 In the space of around a minute, his girlfriend leaves him, his bandmates sign with the guy she's leaving with, and when Scott refuses, he's immediately replaced by their other friend who plays bass.
 Oh, and his bass is stolen too.
 Followed by him seeing some guy's junk, presumably.